moeb8001/facetrackingcamera/README.md

 <!-- This device is a recording device which is able to recognize any face in front of it.
 Furthermore, in case of any movement this camera set-up makes use of two servo motors to rotate horizantally and vertically in order to to make sure the face of the person being recorded is always in the centre of the screen.
 The main components of this device are a Raspberry pi 4 (the brain of the device) and a pi camera (responsible for capturing footage).
 In addition to the Raspberry pi and the pi camera, this device consists of 2 servo motors which enable the camera to rotate in 2 different axis.
 The rotating servo motors are the main elements allowing the camera to have a wider view compared to a stationary camer.
 It is this feature which allows it to follow the face as it moves. -->

 ## Inspiration
 This project was partly inspired by the new Insta360 Link 4K webcam which become super popular because of its ability to rotate and follow faces.
-It is also able to rotate and record your desk.
 The main downside of this device is its price.
-This product comes at a price of 380$ - 400$, which is very unaffordable for most, and in my opinion no webcam is really worth this much money.
+This product comes at a price of 380$ - 400$, which is very unaffordable for most.
+In my opinion no webcam is really worth this amount of money.
 This project aims at making an affordable, fully functional version of this camera.
-For the picture of the aformentioned device refer to the picture here.Below a rough idea of the mechanism whihc enabled the camera to rotate about 2 axis was sketched.
+Below the intitial rough idea of the mechanism which enabled the camera to rotate about 2 axis was sketched by me can be seen.
 The idea was inspired by normal gimbals used for cameras.
+Additionally, the picture of Insta360 webcam, which was the main inspiration for this project can be seen on the right.
 <!--- |![Initial sketch](https://i.imgur.com/MkXis10.jpg =x300)|
 |:--:|
 | Initial idea/sketch |